gaurav-convert/RAAS-DigitalHumani-and-TIST-/RAAS integration guide.md

-You can use Zapier to fetch the certificate from the email and save in a database as well.
+You can use Zapier to fetch the attached certificate file from the email and save it in a database as well.

-This TIST API will send certificates to end users as an appreciation.
+TIST API will send certificates to end users as an appreciation.